May 10, 2013

 This Patient Room of the Future Is Unapologetically Modern

-An ongoing research effort, involving architects, designers, health-care professionals, and more than 30 manufacturers, has resulted in Patient Room 2020.
+A comprehensive, ongoing research effort, involving architects, designers, health-care professionals, and more than 30 manufacturers, has resulted in Patient Room 2020.

 1. Trufig flush headwall gas outlets 2.
 E&P solid surface headwall system 3.
 Handicare patient lift nest 4.
 OSRAM Sylvania LED down light 5.
 Holosonics focused audio speaker 6.
 NXT Patient Companion overbed table 7.
 Price linear diffusers 8.
 Barrisol “halo” light box with Traxon LED pixelboards 9.
 Armstrong modular ceiling system 10.
 E&P infection-control station 11.
 DuPont Corian wall cladding 12.
 Dalsouple rubber flooring